๐Ÿ‘€ Curious to see how Pinch works? Explore our Interactive Demo Library

 Your payments, your choice.
 Unlike Stripe, your customers have their choice of ways to pay with Pinch.
 Improve cash flow and give customers even more flexibility with batch payments, instalments, or by offering payment plans.

-• check Set up instalment payments or payment plans
+• Set up instalment payments or payment plans

 Easily integrate with major accounting software or contact us for direct integration.
 No setup, minimum or monthly fees!